Naloxone: The Second Chance Drug

 Naloxone is not a controlled substance.
 It is not addictive and it often does not require a prescription.
 Naloxone only works if someone has opioids in their system.
 It has no effect if opioids are not present.
 This makes it completely safe to use as a precaution on those suspected of experiencing opioid overdose without, for example, a medical professional present to confirm that opioids are in the patient's system.

 Naloxone has no potential for abuse.
 It is completely legal and has been approved by the Food and Drug Administration (FDA).
 You can't get high from it and it is safe for nearly everyone.
 It has been used in programs and by medical professionals all over the world to effectively reverse opioid overdoses.
-But still, many people don't know about naloxone and a rapidly growing number of people still die each year due to opioid overdoses.
+But still many people don't know about naloxone and a rapidly growing number of people continue to die each year due to opioid overdoses.

 There are three kinds of naloxone- one that can be sprayed into the nostrils, one that can be injected through clothing into a muscle, and an auto-injector (also injected, but best with skin to skin contact).